Forgot Password

 Trek from Nar to Ngawal (3,675m / 12,057ft) via Kang La Pass (5,240m / 17,192ft) – 7-8 hours

 It’s our most exciting but hardest trekking day!
 We take an early breakfast, raring to go and ready ahead as we face the stubborn ascent of Kang La Pass.
-The trail goes up persistently on glacial moraine and desolate ground, step by step to paradise.
+The trail goes up persistently on glacial moraine and desolate ground, step by step, to paradise.
 It is thinner air and back-breaking walking, but your guide’s energy and increasingly stunning views are all the motivation you’ll require to take you through.

 Over the top of the Kang La Pass (5,240m / 17,192ft), the reward is one of the finest Himalayan vistas – Annapurna II, Gangapurna, and Tilicho Peak rise above as an ice and snow wall that seems so near you can almost stretch out and touch it.
 After enjoying the sight of the summit covered with prayer flags, we drop down to Ngawal, a quaint village on the Annapurna Circuit hike.
-Scenery is marvelous as you come down to more settled areas with better facilities than the remote villages of Phu and Nar.
+The scenery is marvelous as you come down to more settled areas with better facilities than the remote villages of Phu and Nar.
 You stay overnight in comfort at Ngawal, basking in your good achievement of having crossed the difficult Kang La Pass.

 Day 9